newayliu1/Supermarket-Management-System/README.md

 relationship between Users and Products is many to many.
 Additionally, there are many attributes, data need to be stored for a product in my model.
 Thus, I was stuck into the ERD for a whole day to come out a four-table database.

-Since there are four tables in the database, the front end design has many forms
+Since there are four tables in the database, the front end design has many forms and inputs for a user.

 ## Unsolved Problem
 - decorate the user interface